 Yeah… most of us are familiar with ’emotional eating.’

 What about those of us who eat because we like it?

-Not because we like avoiding something bad, but because we enjoy gaining something good?
+Not because we’re trying to avoid something bad, but because we’re trying to gain something good?

 If you’re someone who enjoys all food, you may assume that all your eating is joy eating – but that may not be the case.

 Scarfing down a family-size bag of chips isn’t joy eating.
 Although the exhilaration and crunchy satisfaction of binging on a whole bag of chips may feel pleasurable in the moment, it’s not joy eating.

 Joy eating usually includes big, fancy dinners, top-shelf alcohol, exquisite desserts, and other scrumdiddlyumptiousness that we tend to really look forward to.

 (I don’t know a single person who really looks forward to a whole bag of chips… Do you?)

 So ask yourself, “How much of your eating is guided by joy instead of hunger?”

 Close your eyes right now and come up with your number.
 (I’ll wait…)